dud3/git-devbliss/test/commands.md

     <BLANKLINE>
     https://github.com/h-nuschke/workflow_test/pull/...

-The error at the end of the output is normal in this case since a pull request already exists from the finish command.

 ## Hotfix example

 A hotfix is supposed to be a bug fix in an already deployed version of our